-The Australian took the top step of the podium in Paris in 2011.
-Second in the Les Essarts team time trial (a format in which the team thrived from the very beginning), while Evans went on to triumph on the "Breton Alpe d'Huez" (Mûr-de-Bretagne) before moving within striking distance of yellow on the real Alpe d'Huez, the last climb of the 98th Tour de France.
+The Australian stood on the top step of the podium in Paris in 2011.
+Second in the Les Essarts team time trial (a format in which the team thrived from the very beginning), Evans went on to triumph on the "Breton Alpe d'Huez" (Mûr-de-Bretagne) before moving within striking distance of yellow on the real Alpe d'Huez, the last climb of the 98th Tour de France.
 He then leapfrogged Andy Schleck in the Grenoble time trial.

 - Final victory1